Sale!

 https://pubmed.ncbi.nlm.nih.gov/35605025/

-• Preserves lean mass when adequate protein and resistance training are present
+• preserve lean mass when combined with resistance training

 Reference: